COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 Immunization Records and School Suspension Notices

-Have you received a school suspension notice because your child’s immunization record is incomplete or out-of-date?
+Have you received a school suspension notice because your child’s immunization record is incomplete?

-In Ontario, public health units hold student immunization records according to the Publicly Funded Immunization Schedule in Ontario, which is a regulation included in the Immunization of School Pupil's Act (R.R.O.
+In Ontario, Public Health Units retain student immunization records according to regulations included in the Immunization of School Pupil's Act (R.R.O.
 1990).

-For some families, this will mean sending their child’s immunization record to the Health Unit; for others, it will mean taking the child to a healthcare provider to receive any overdue vaccines and then to report that those vaccines have been given to the Health Unit.
+Public health nurses screen all records and send letters to those who are missing information or require updated vaccines.
+For some families, this will mean sending their child’s immunization record to the Health Unit; for others, it will mean taking the child to a health care provider to receive any overdue vaccines and then to report that those vaccines have been given to the Health Unit.

 PLEASE NOTE: Depending on the information that is being communicated, the letters the Middlesex-London Health Unit sends to families about their child’s immunization records are printed on different coloured paper.

-We recognize that this can be a challenge because many parents do not realize that, depending on where their child received their vaccines, immunization records are not automatically reported to local public health units.
-For example, when a child is vaccinated at a healthcare provider’s office, parents and guardians may need to request a record of the vaccines provided from the office, and then report that information to the Middlesex-London Health Unit.
+We recognize that this can be a challenge because many parents do not realize that, depending on where their child received their vaccines, immunization records are not automatically reported.
+When a child is vaccinated at a health care provider’s office, parents and guardians need to request a record of the vaccines provided, and then report that information to the Middlesex-London Health Unit.
 Vaccination records from a different country would also need to be submitted to the Health Unit.

 Immunization of School Pupils Act